-The recommended dose and schedule of BOSULIF is 500 mg orally once daily with food.
-Continue treatment with BOSULIF until disease progression or patient intolerance.
+The recommended dose is taken orally once daily with food.
+The tablet is to be swallowed whole and should not be broken or cut.
+Continue treatment with BOSULIF until disease progression or intolerance to therapy.

 If a dose is missed beyond 12 hours, the patient should skip the dose and take the usual prescribed dose on the following day.

 In clinical studies of adult Ph+ CML patients, dose escalation by increments of 100 mg once daily to a maximum of 600 mg once daily was allowed in patients who did not achieve or maintain a hematologic, cytogenetic, or molecular response and who did not have Grade 3 or higher adverse reactions at the recommended starting dosage.

 Elevated liver transaminases: If elevations in liver transaminases greater than 5×institutional upper limit of normal (ULN) occur, withhold BOSULIF until recovery to less than or equal to 2.5×ULN and resume at 400 mg once daily thereafter.
 If recovery takes longer than 4 weeks, discontinue BOSULIF.
 If transaminase elevations greater than or equal to 3×ULN occur concurrently with bilirubin elevations greater than 2×ULN and alkaline phosphatase less than 2×ULN (Hy's law case definition), discontinue BOSULIF [see Warnings and Precautions (5.3)].

 Diarrhea: For National Cancer Institute Common Terminology Criteria for Adverse Events (NCI CTCAE) Grade 3–4 diarrhea (increase of greater than or equal to 7 stools/day over baseline/pretreatment), withhold BOSULIF until recovery to Grade less than or equal to 1.
 BOSULIF may be resumed at 400 mg once daily [see Warnings and Precautions (5.1)].